Everybody Loves Raymond: Connection to other sitcoms

 Kevin James was an actor and writer on Everybody Loves Raymond.
 Once James got his own show, The King of Queens, the two shows crossed over.

 The first crossover happened on The King of Queens.
 In it, Ray Barone and Doug Heffernan become friends.
 Later on the same night, Kevin James showed up on Everybody Loves Raymond as Doug Heffernan.
 The shows crossed over several more times.

 Ray Romano also turned up in an episode of The Nanny: when that show's Fran Fine (Fran Drescher) attends her high school reunion, one of her classmates is revealed to be Ray Barone.
 (Romano and Drescher were real-life classmates at Hillcrest High School in Jamaica, Queens in the 1970s.)

+Ray Romano and Peter Boyle appeared as their respective characters in the episode "Lucas Raymondicus" of Cosby, another CBS show, in 1997.

 Foreign remakes

 Russian version and documentary

 In 2009, series creator/producer Philip Rosenthal traveled to Russia to adapt the show for local audiences.
 His experience was documented by a film crew and released as the documentary feature Exporting Raymond.